-OISC Accreditation is bestowed upon organisations and immigration advisers who successfully complete the OISC application process.
-OISC Accreditation is important because it is a badge of confidence which the OISC hands out, evidence that an immigration adviser or OISC organisation is competent to give UK immigration law advice.
+OISC/IAA Accreditation is bestowed upon organisations and immigration advisers who successfully complete the application process.
+Accreditation is important because it is a badge of confidence which the OISC/IAA hands out, evidence that an immigration adviser or organisation is competent to give UK immigration law advice.

 OISC Accreditation

-Like many things in life, obtaining OISC accreditation is a process and can be a complicated one to understand and get one’s head around.
-To begin with, candidates must fill and complete an application form, which contains a background check and looks to ensure that there is nothing in a candidate’s history which precludes them from becoming an OISC immigration adviser.
-The OISC application process also involves, for most people, sitting the OISC competence assessment (also known as the OISC exam), which tests a candidate’s knowledge of UK immigration law and their ability to give immigration advice to hypothetical clients.
-Applicants may also be subjected to a pre-registration audit from the OISC.
-You can find the dates of our upcoming OISC courses and the OISC exam dates here on our website.
+Like many things in life, obtaining OISC/IAA accreditation is a process and can be a complicated one to understand and get one’s head around.
+To begin with, candidates must fill and complete an application form, which contains a background check and looks to ensure that there is nothing in a candidate’s history which precludes them from becoming an immigration adviser.
+The application process also involves, for most people, sitting the OISC competence assessment (also known as the OISC/IAA exam), which tests a candidate’s knowledge of UK immigration law and their ability to give immigration advice to hypothetical clients.
+Applicants may also be subjected to a pre-registration audit from the OISC/IAA.
+You can find the dates of our upcoming OISC/IAA courses here on our website.

-If an applicant is successful in the OISC application process, he should be permitted to practise as an immigration adviser although he may be restricted in the scope of work he can carry out according to his OISC Level.
-More about the immigration work permissible under the various OISC Levels, follows:
+If an applicant is successful in the application process, he should be permitted to practise as an immigration adviser although he may be restricted in the scope of work he can carry out according to his OISC/IAA Level.
+More about the immigration work permissible under the various Levels, follows:

 OISC Level 1: Advice and Assistance

-Within the asylum and protection category, the work which OISC Level 1 advisers are allowed to carry out includes:
+Within the asylum and protection category, the work which OISC/IAA Level 1 advisers are allowed to carry out includes:

 • notifying UKVI of a change of address; and